aya/myos/ansible/roles/docker/README.md

 The DOCKER_BUILD_PREFIX variable is populated with 'custom/' to force the Dockerfile to search for a `./custom/nginx.conf` file, ie /etc/docker/nginx/custom/nginx.conf file.

-* Whith an image name suffixed with a dash, the docker-build command will search for a suffixed file as well.
+* With an image name suffixed with a dash, the docker-build command will search for a suffixed file as well.

 ``` bash
 # docker-build -c custom nginx-develop && docker-run -c custom nginx-develop